Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-05-16** : 🔥 ***Support for RunDiffusion/Juggernaut-XL-Lightning*** 🔥 > Adding support for model  [RunDiffusion/Juggernaut-XL-Lightning](https://huggingface.co/RunDiffusion/Juggernaut-XL-Lightning) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
+This model is a Lightning (4-6 steps) variant from the Juggernaut-XL model family.

   * 🆕 **2024-05-14** : 🔥 ***Adding CLIP skip setting*** 🔥 > Adding CLIP skip option to the settings panel of modules Stable Diffusion, img2img, IP-Adapter, inpaint, outpaint, ControlNet, Photobooth and AnimateDiff.

   * 🆕 **2024-05-12** : 🔥 ***Support for Fluently-XL-v3-Lightning*** 🔥 > Adding support for model  [fluently/Fluently-XL-v3-Lightning](https://huggingface.co/fluently/Fluently-XL-v3-Lightning) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
 This model is a Lightning (4-6 steps) variant from the Fluently model family.